Get more for less in NEPA.

-In a new study, LendingTree ranked Scranton, PA #8 on their list of the best cities for first-time homebuyers in the nation’s 100 largest cities.
+In 2021 Rocket Homes ranked Scranton, PA #1 on their list of the best cities for first-time homebuyers.

 If you prize easy access to shops and restaurants, and if you have little love for long commutes, NEPA’s metro areas are perfect for you.
 You’ll have a quick commute to work or school from many of the neighborhoods just outside the city, where you’ll find a wide variety of single-family homes and duplexes.
 Or you can ditch the car altogether and live directly downtown in an apartment or condo.
 Urban-dwelling neighborhoods are booming in NEPA, and it’s no surprise because the median cost of a home in these areas is 49% lower than the national median, and the median rent is 29% lower than the national median.